Gameloft

 Gameloft SE is a French video game company based in Paris, founded in December 1999 by Ubisoft co-founder Michel Guillemot.
-The company operates 11 development studios worldwide, and publishes games for mobile devices, video game consoles, and PC.
-Formerly a public company traded at the Paris Bourse, Gameloft was acquired by media conglomerate Vivendi in 2016.
+The company operates 10 development studios worldwide, and publishes games for mobile devices, video game consoles, and PC.
+The group is known for numerous successful video games and franchises on mobile and, in recent years, on PC and consoles, from Asphalt to Disney Dreamlight Valley.
+Formerly a public company traded at the Paris Bourse, Gameloft was acquired by French investment company Vivendi in 2016.
+The group successfully diversified into PC and console games in addition to the mobile market starting in 2022.

 History

 Game development strategy

 Gameloft was founded by Michel Guillemot, one of the five founders of Ubisoft, on 14 December 1999.
+Gameloft's first game was Valdo and the Pirates.
 By February 2009, Gameloft had shipped over 200 million copies of its games since its IPO, as well as 2 million daily downloads of its games via the App Store for iOS.
-Gameloft's chief financial officer (CFO), Alexandre de Rochefort, noted that the company's games generated about 400 times more revenue on iOS than on Android, partially because Google did not develop its Google Play storefront to "entice customers to actually buy products"; as a result of which Gameloft heavily cut its investments in Android games development in November 2009.
-In July 2010, Gameloft instead attempted to sell Android games directly through its website, avoiding the use of Google Play.